 Explore the grounds of the castle and take some time to pet baby lambs or admire the peacocks at the castle's farm before enjoying a cuppa in the lovely tearooms.
 Pick up some local crafts and homemade jams from the gift shop or even better – stay the night in their B&B or self-catering accommodation to really get the full Huntington Castle experience.

 In springtime they are alive with colour from one of the largest collections of rhododendrons – and throughout the year, you can admire the pretty Japanese pagodas and breathtaking views over the river.
-Call into the Garden Shop and get all you need to create your own garden or dream up your own garden makeover over a hot drink in The Dairy Café.
+Call into the Secret Garden Shop and get all you need to create your own garden or dream up your own garden makeover over a hot drink in the Stables Café.

 Stand awestruck and take in the beauty of County Wicklow and the Great Sugar Loaf mountain from the upper stone terrace at the Powerscourt Estate.
 Designed by the architect Daniel Robertson, the exquisite green terraces cascade down to lily-pad dotted Triton Lake, flanked by an impressive life-sized pair of winged horses.
 The beautiful estate includes a Japanese garden and a cemetery for dearly departed family pets.